bberliner/openc2-json-schema/README.md

 ## Contributing

 Pull requests are welcome and encouraged.
 Please add example OpenC2 Commands and Responses to the test suite area, as having a wide collection of example JSON will help implementors of the specification.
 Also, please review the JSON-Schema and suggest ways that it can be improved (restructured) or have more/better validation rules applied.
+Community contributions of JSON-Schema definitions for additional OpenC2 Actuator Profiles can be added directly to the *src/main/resources/contrib* directory for the fastest path to pull request acceptance.

 All contributions will be considered to be public domain and brought under the same licensing as the rest of this project once your pull request is accepted.